datagouv/fr-format/docs/formats.md

-# List of all validators
+# List of all available formats

 | class name                   | name                   | decription                    |
 | ---------------------------- | ---------------------- | ----------------------------- |